“Adam” project - “Man Very High”? Mission Impossible…

 As always, the Russian saying is right.

-And according to the article?
+And about the article?
 Interesting.
-I remembered my childhood and the first artificial earth satellites.
-And how these fast-flying stars in the sky were looking in the sky.
-Thanks, Anton. a magnificent article, especially not far off the 60th anniversary of the launch of the first satellite.
+I remembered my childhood and the first artificial satellites of the earth.
+And how they looked for these fast-flying stars in the sky.
+Thank you, Anton.
+A great article, especially since the 60th anniversary of the launch of the first artificial satellite is just around the corner.

 4. +2